 As parents, we only have so much time and money for extracurricular activities.
 Eventually our kids choose their own activities, but when I was still making the call, I often chose acting classes for these ten reasons:

 - My Kids Love Theatre Arts Training.
 It started with my grade school daughter who was absolutely certain she wanted to be an actress when she grows up.
 I signed us up for the ACT Pass Scholarship Program.
-After watching my five-year-old glow while participating in a sample class last month, I signed him up, too.
+After watching my the five-year-old glow while participating in a sample class, I signed him up, too.

 - I’m Always Looking for Fun Ways to Help with Language Development.
-My 5-year-old was slow to talk and still has difficulty with some sounds.
-With early childhood intervention, he is starting to become intelligible, but I worry that he will not be ready for Kindergarten next year.
+My 5-year-old was slow to talk and had difficulties with some sounds.
+With early childhood intervention, he started to become intelligible, but I worried he wouldn’t not be ready for Kindergarten next year.
 Theatre Arts Training was a part of our intervention efforts.
 At ten, he still needs to work on speech, but we have seen great strides.

 - Theatre Arts Training Builds Confidence and Encourages Public Speaking.
 Girls have it hard growing up.
 They can be mean to each other, boys can be pushy, and there is pressure on girls, in particular, to please everyone around them.
 Anything I can do to encourage self-confidence and independent thought is a plus in my book.